TimGyger/GPBoost_GPU/docs/Main_parameters.rst

       - ``gaussian_heteroscedastic`` :  Gaussian likelihood where both the mean and the variance are related to fixed and random effects.
 This is currently only implemented for GPs with a ``vecchia`` approximation

+      - Note: the first lines in the `likelihoods source file <https://github.com/fabsig/GPBoost/blob/master/include/GPBoost/likelihoods.h>`__ contain additional comments on the specific parametrizations used

-      - Note: other likelihoods could be implemented upon request
+      - Note: other likelihoods can be implemented upon request

 -  ``group_data`` : two dimensional array / matrix of doubles or strings, optional (default = None)